 This involves treating disabled people badly because of their situation.
-If for example a boy was denied from getting admitted into a private nursery because he isn’t trained to use the toilet properly, like when a child is having Hirschsprung’s disease, and they refuse to accommodate him due to such condition, it’s considered as a form of disability discrimination.
+If for example a boy was denied from getting admitted into a private nursery because he isn’t trained to use the toilet properly, like when a child has Hirschsprung’s disease.
+When they refuse to accommodate him due to this condition, it’s considered as a form of disability discrimination.

 Another example is that when a cancer patient takes leave for treatment and he wasn’t paid his bonuses just like other non-disabled employees, this scenario is considered as disability discrimination.
 If you believe you have been discriminated against because of your health condition you should contact a lawyer that will help you make claims for your rights that have been violated.
 Here at Massey & Duffy, we specialize in dealing with disability discrimination cases, contact us now for a free consultation.